simonavrillon/ISB25-tutorial/README.md

 ```
 This will install the IJulia package and, if Jupyter is not already installed on your system, it will prompt to install it via Conda.

-3. After installation, you can launch Jupyter Notebook directly from Julia or open the notebook in your IDE (e.g., VSCode):
+3. After installation, you can launch Jupyter Notebook directly from Julia:

 ```julia
 using IJulia